smitmartijn/Cisco-UCS-Inventory-Script/README.md

 It evolved into a script that gets run periodically to retrieve up to date information and serve as attachment to delivery documents.

-This script requires an installed PowerShell and Ciscos PowerTool, make sure you have them installed and working before you try running the UCS Inventory Script.
+This script requires an installed PowerShell and Ciscos PowerTool version 2.0.0 or higher, make sure you have them installed and working before you try running the UCS Inventory Script.

 ## Running the script
 You can run the script without arguments; it will ask you for the required input.
 You can also run the script with the arguments required to run.
 If you want to run it in a scheduled task, run it with all the arguments.